zruncho3d/DuelingZero/README.md

         * Individual G-code move commands can’t be perfectly split and synchronized between boards, so the extruder must be co-located with the corresponding XY steppers.
             * If using CAN, that means two CAN hats or dongles!
 Sigh.
 This is why the prototype has two separate CAN buses with one board each, vs one bus with two boards.
 * Potentially lower-quality prints
-    * REST calls add delay to every command, which might create larger part zits from toolhead flips.
+    * REST calls add delay to every command, which might create larger part zits from toolhead shuffles.
 On a home network over WiFi, this was in the 20-40ms range per command.
 Should be lower with a co-resident duel.py.

 `duel.py` uses a few Python modules to simplify the implementation:
 * [gcodeparser](https://pypi.org/project/gcodeparser/): a simple parser to turn ASCII lines into modifiable python objects